This post may contain affiliate links. Read the full disclosure here.

 Although if you leave your plants sitting in water for days at a time, their roots will naturally grow down, so may not need repotting.

-Similarly, tall thin plants, like some cacti, will grow a root system to keep them upright (my cactus grew one big root straight down out of the pot – he didn’t need a bigger pot, just a taller, thinner one.
+Similarly, tall thin plants, like some cacti, will grow a root system to keep them upright (my cactus grew one big tap root straight down out of the pot - he didn't need a bigger pot, just a taller, thinner one.

 If you notice a rogue root, turn your plant on an angle and gently ease it out of its pot.
 If you can see a mass of roots that are completely entangled and very little soil, then it’s time to repot.